 The equipment in medical related programs include the ones which may be customarily found in an outpatient healthcare facility such as a physician's office or clinic, and may include simulated healthcare environments such as exam rooms and laboratories.
 Equipment typical of the procedures performed in outpatient environment include the necessary to perform blood drawing (venipuncture), such as needles, vacuum tubes, etc., electrocardiograms, urinalysis, ear lavage, injections, syringes, and vital signs, medical balance beam scale, visual acuity charts, artificial arm to name a few.
+Also, other equipment to simulate nursing homes, long term care, or assisted living to be used by Nurse Assistant students that include but are not limited to patient care manikin, hospital bed, feeding table, lift device, walker, crutches, braces, stethoscope, pulse oximeter, digital thermometer, blood pressure cuff, and scale.

-In administrative competencies, equipment include the ones which may be typically found in the front office or medical billing and administrative environments to perform basic secretarial skills, such as computers and simulated medical records (paper and electronic), practice management software for scheduling appointments, and performing medical coding and billing.
+In administrative competencies, equipment includes the ones which may be typically found in the front office or medical billing and administrative environments to perform basic secretarial skills, such as computers and simulated medical records (paper and electronic), practice management software for scheduling appointments, and performing medical coding and billing.